GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 ### Avoid crossing address spaces

 The simplest way around the issues caused by private network requests is to avoid straddling the boundary between public and private IP addresses.
-This can be achieved in one of two ways:
+There are two ways to achieve this.

 #### Serve the subresources from a more public address space